|Alaskan Artist - Elise Tomlinson|

-Depending on what part of the state you want to move to, you may consider looking for the library in that community.
-Most library websites have an "Ask the Librarian" link.
+Depending on what part of the state you want to move to, you may consider looking for a library in that community Most library websites have an "Ask the Librarian" link.
 I am friends with librarians all over the state and they are the greatest, most helpful group of people ever.

 If you ask them questions though, try to make them specific and not too personal.
 I never made that qualifier in the past but then several of us got questions at our Reference Desk from a guy who kept asking "how do you like living in Juneau?" but didn't have anything in particular he wanted to know yet didn't want to get off the phone with us and called back repeatedly, it made some of the librarians uncomfortable.

 So, for example, if you're interested in living in Homer Alaska, asking a reference librarian in Homer questions like "How much snow do you get in the winter?" or "Is there a lot of crime?" or "Are there many bear encounters?" etc. instead of asking over and over again how they personally "feel" about the town or saying "just tell me anything you can think of about Homer"...which is much harder to answer from a reference perspective.
 Still, for the most part librarians will do their best to answer you or research the answers if necessary.
 It might be a good way for you to have one on one conversations with people who actually live where you're considering moving.